Potty Training Myths & Real-Life Tips for Potty Training Toddlers

 The Top 5 Potty Training Myths

-1. Potty Training in a Day
+Myth #1: Potty Training in One Day

 Ha ha ha ha ha!

 I was going to leave it at that, but I guess I should elaborate.
 You cannot potty train a kid in one day.
 Or three days, or a week, or whatever the catchy title of your potty training book is promising.

 And you can definitely take a day or three to get an intense jump-start on your toddler’s toilet training.
 Just don’t expect at the end of the weekend you will be diaper and accident-free from then on.
 Major life transitions take more than a long weekend.

-2. Once and Done Toilet Training
+Myth #2: Once and Done Toilet Training

 You’ve done your three-day toilet training weekend.
 You’ve had a potty party.
 Your child has been regularly using the potty for weeks.
 You’re done!